brandonleon/delt/README.md

 - Presents results in a human-readable format, indicating whether the time is in the past or future.
 - Handles edge cases (e.g., when timestamps are within 10 seconds of the current time).
 - Display the current version of the tool.
+- Continuously display remaining time until a future timestamp with `--countdown`.

 ## Installation